danielmkarlsson/SuperClean/README.md

 which is just amazing.
 `ixa` builds on the work of [Nathan Ho](https://nathan.ho.name/posts/ixa-synthesis/).
-Huge thanks to [Fredrik Olofsson](http://fredrikolofsson.com/) for really cleaning things up with a ton of bugfixes, optimizations and adding the absolutely life changing ability to read sound files from disk instead of from RAM in SuperClean.
+Huge thanks to [Fredrik Olofsson](http://fredrikolofsson.com/) for really cleaning things up with a ton of bugfixes, optimizations and adding the absolutely life changing ability to read sound files from disk instead of RAM in SuperClean.

 ## Requirements